-Respite fostering

-Respite involves a child staying with another foster parent while their regular foster parent takes a short break, normally for the weekend or a little longer.
-Some foster parents just provide respite, others provide respite alongside longer term placements.
+Short break fostering involves a child or young person staying with another foster carer while their regular carer takes a short break.
+They can also be placements where a child needs to take a planned series of short breaks.
+Some carers just provide short break care, others provide this alongside longer term placements.